Aedan-Johnson/CyberPatriot-Toolkit/README.md

 ---

 ### Want to contribute or make it better?

-- Fork it, open a PR, or message me (Aedan Johnson) or our coach.
+- Message me

-- Beginners and other 11th graders: seriously, try stuff!
+Beginners and other 11th graders: seriously, try stuff!
 That's how you learn.